 According to PayScale, it’s $67,989 per year.

-The amount provided by Glassdoor is significantly higher and stands at $95,053 per year.
+The amount for a C# developer salary provided by Glassdoor is significantly higher and stands at $95,053 per year.

 Average ASP.NET developer salary

 ASP.NET is an open-source server-side web application framework developed by Microsoft.
 It extends the .NET platform with tools and libraries specifically for building web apps.
 For example, ASP.NET adds a base framework for processing web requests, web-page templating syntax, known as Razor, editor extensions, authentication system, and libraries for common web patterns, such as, Model View Controller (MVC).
 ASP.NET skills also have an impact on an average salary.
 To get the big picture, let’s analyze the average ASP.NET developer salary in the United States.

 PayScale shows that the average ASP.NET developer salary stands at $68,147 per year.

 After analyzing junior, senior, and average .NET developer salaries, it’s clear that the candidate’s level of experience affects them significantly.
 The chart below provided by PayScale illustrates it very well.